INDOOR SOCCER LEAGUE RULES

 GAME PLAY EXPECTATIONS

 Before the game, the Captains will meet to introduce themselves, discuss rules or spirit issues that need to be emphasized.
-Captains WILL agree on a time keeper.
-Games MUST end by 55 minutes after the hour mark.
+Captains WILL agree on a time keeper if there is not one provided by the league.

 Team Captain’s are the “head referees” and have the FINAL say on any decisions.